DidoMarchet/scss-utopia/README.md

 # Disclaimer
 [scss-utopia](https://www.npmjs.com/package/scss-utopia) covers the majority of your needs in terms of sizing, positioning and in general aspect.

-However the mixins are not ideal to handle rules concerning layout (`grid` properties in particular).
+However the mixins are not ideal to handle rules concerning layout (`grid` properties in particular) or adaptive design.

 As mentioned the perfect harmony is **utopia**.